Table of Contents

 We should train to improve our ability to perform activities, practical activities.

-With Kinesiology, we study movement, describe the movement and apply exercise to improve the movement.
+With Kinesiology, you study movement, describe the movement and apply exercise to improve the movement.

 Flexion and Extension